You’ve seen it at the Winter Olympics – and now you can play in Atlanta!

 It can be chilly in the arena (40 – 50 degrees), but curling is an aerobic sport.
 Some people get hot and some get cold, so please dress in layers.
 In fall, a hoodie or sweater is recommended.
 In winter you may also want a hat and gloves.
 For pants, you want to wear something that you can comfortably squat down in (probably NOT skinny jeans.)
-Sneakers or similar footwear is recommended.
+Sneakers or similar footwear is required.

 Can I take pictures?

 Yup!
 Take all the pictures and videos you want and post them to Facebook or wherever.

 Non-participating spectators are welcome and do not need to register.
 Minors need a parent’s signature on the waiver.
 Children 12 and under require an ice-sport related helmet (parent’s discretion.)